Did you know ... Search Documentation:

 • Type-check the parameters

-• Use the parameters to formulate a URL and optional request body for http_open/3.
+• Use the parameters to populate the request header, formulate the URL and optional request body for http_open/3.

 • Run the request

-In addition, there is a script swi-openapi that wraps the above library to create the skeleton server and client, including PlDoc comments for the operations.
+In addition, there is a SWI-Prolog app script openapi that wraps the above library to create the skeleton server and client, including PlDoc comments for the operations.

 Using this package

-First of all, obtain a Swagger file using Swagger version 3.0.
+First of all, obtain an OpenAPI file using OpenAPI version 3.
 Now, to generate a server, do

 This creates a Prolog file server.pl with documented predicate skeletons that must be filled by you.
 We advice to write the actual implementation of the server in a separate module such that the implementation you have to add to this file is short.
 This makes upgrading and deploying multiple versions of the server API much easier.
 There are additional options: